-Experiment with new favorite foods.
+Experiment with new favorite foods

-There’s no shortage of great information on becoming vegan: Googling “going vegan” yields 40,900,000 results!
-The experts we interviewed recommended everything from blogs (Lunch Box Bunch, FatFree Vegan Kitchen) to non-preachy books (Main Street Vegan, Eating Animals) to groups that set you up with a vegan mentor (Vegan Month).
+There’s no shortage of great information on how to become vegan: Googling “going vegan” yields 677,000,000 results!
+The experts we interviewed recommended everything from blogs (Lunch Box Bunch, FatFree Vegan Kitchen) to non-preachy books (Main Street Vegan, Eating Animals) to groups that set you up with a vegan mentor.
 Ashayla Patterson recommends, “[Start] with film documentaries because seeing real people and their stories is often more compelling than reading about the virtues of veganism.”
 Try streaming options like Forks Over Knives.
 Next, learn about the 13 things that happen to your body when you go vegan.